lordgreg/taskcrafter/README.md

       Its called exit.
 For now, only string is being checked, no need for new PluginType Enum

+- [x] Support for external plugins

+      You can just name the plugin in jobs YAML file as `file:/path/to/plugin.py`.

+      Please check the source code from the plugin before using it!
+I am not responsible for any issues caused by using external plugins.

 - [ ] Docs: Document plugin dev best practices
 - [ ] Add `--log-file` and `--log-level` CLI flag
 - [ ] More unit tests, get to 100% code coverage 😊